1989 Tamil Nadu Legislative Assembly election: Split in AIADMK

 After the death of M. G. Ramachandran (M.G.R) in December 1987, his wife V. N. Janaki Ramachandran took over as Chief Minister.
 She lasted less than a month in power.
 The All India Anna Dravida Munnetra Kazhagam (AIADMK) split into two factions, one led by Janaki and the other by J. Jayalalithaa.
 The undivided AIADMK legislature party had a strength of 132 including the Speaker P. H. Pandian.
 97 of them supported the Janaki faction while 33 backed the Jayalalithaa group.
 Speaker Pandian was a supporter of Janaki.
 He did not recognize the Jayalalithaa group as a separate party.
 On 28 January 1988, Janaki sought a vote of confidence in the Assembly.
 The Jayalalithaa group abstained from the assembly and Pandian disqualified all of them.
 Earlier in December 1986, 10 MLAs of the DMK had been expelled from the Assembly by Pandian for their participation in the anti-Hindi agitation of 1986, bringing down the strength of the house to 224.
 The disqualification of the 33 MLAs of the Jayalalithaa group by P.H.Pandian further reduced the assembly's strength to 191.
 This enabled Janaki to win the vote of confidence with the support of only 99 members (with 8 opposing votes and 3 neutrals).
 Other opposition parties boycotted the vote - only 111 members were present during the motion.
 Though she won the vote of confidence, her government was dismissed by prime minister Rajiv Gandhi on 30 January citing the disruptions in the assembly.
 After a year of President's rule, elections were again held in January 1989.
 Both the AIADMK factions claimed to be the official AIADMK and requested the election commission to grant the "two leaves" symbol of the AIADMK to them.
-However, the election commission refused to recognize either of them as the official AIADMK and temporarily froze the "two leaves" symbol.
+However, the election commission refused to recognize either of them as the official AIADMK and temporarily froze the "two leaves" symbol on 17 December 1988.
 Instead it awarded the "cock" symbol to the Jayalalithaa faction (AIADMK(J)), while the Janaki faction (AIADMK(JA)) was given the "two doves" symbol.